 - Write the content on your profiles, website

-- Understand social media in depth and detail
+- Understand social media in depth and in detail

 - Have some design skills like designing posts with Canva